 During his life as Frankie he took a lot of abuse.
 Too much memory, cards in wrong slots, crashed IOPs, sudden power outages, and enough yellow lights to make him think he was a traffic light at times.
 Additional stuff was also added over the years and every single slot is crammed full of something often something IBM said not to put there.
 Sometimes it worked, sometimes not.
 Every time we blew him up he came right back.

-Last year he was replaced with Frankie II a larger and faster model 170.
+In 2006 the original Frankie was replaced with Frankie II a larger and faster model 170.
 Frankie I took up a place in the FrankenLab under the name Lily and ran for over a year hiding under a workbench.
 With the arrival of Frankie III MrsFranken said something had to go...

 -- DrFranken